 The Morality of Abortion

-I answered a question on the morality of abortion on 23 January 2011.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on the morality of abortion on Philosophy in Action Radio on 23 January 2011.
+You can listen to or download the podcast segment below – or check out the whole episode.

 When is abortion morally right or wrong?
 Is abortion only proper in "extreme" cases like risk to life or health of the mother, rape or incest, or serious fetal deformity?
 Is terminating a healthy but unwanted pregnancy morally wrong?
 Is it an evasion of responsibility for the known consequences of one's actions?

 My Answer, In Brief: A choice as important as whether to raise a child should not be determined by the biological accident of conception.